openharmony/docs/en/application-dev/quick-start/syscap.md

-### Configuring the Associated Capability Set and Required Capability Set
+### Configuring the Associated SysCap Set and Required SysCap Set

-The IDE automatically configures the associated capability set and required capability set based on the settings supported by the created project.
-You can modify the capability sets when necessary.
+DevEco Studio automatically configures the associated SysCap set and required SysCap set based on the settings supported by the created project.
+You can modify these SysCap sets when necessary.
-You can add APIs to the associated capability set in the IDE by adding system capabilities.
+You can add APIs to the associated SysCap set in DevEco Studio by adding system capabilities.
 However, note that these APIs may not be supported on the device.
 Therefore, check whether these APIs are supported before using them.
-Exercise caution when modifying the required capability set.
-Incorrect modifications may cause the application to unable to be distributed to the target device.
+Exercise caution when modifying the required SysCap set.
+Incorrect modifications may result in the application being unable to be distributed to the target device.

 ```
 /* syscap.json */